suptext/suptext.github.io/docs/more/2024/07/22/failing-in-the-open.md

 Blind to the hundreds of vendors and development teams we rely on daily to run our cloud based work.
 We aren’t blinded because we don’t want to see but because we *cannot* easily see behind the thick curtains of our software production lines.

-Besides the obvious bugs and errors, most of the development practices that go into our products can only be traced back to a certain degree.
+Besides the obvious bug or error, most of the development practices that go into our products can only be traced back to a certain degree.
-Even if one can it is still difficult to understand these technical pedigrees holistically:
-[*The Genealogy of Linux*](https://distrowatch.com/dwres.php?resource=family-tree) for instance is well documented, but a *true* understanding of how individual releases relate to their progenitors is only reserved to the dedicated few.
+Even if you do, the difficulty remains understanding these technical pedigrees holistically: for instance, the [*Genealogy of Linux*](https://distrowatch.com/dwres.php?resource=family-tree) may be well documented, but a *true* understanding of how individual releases relate to their progenitors is a feat only reserved to a dedicated few archivists.
-Even if you were to possess the full knowledge of an OS’s history, what can a single person, entity or vendor realistically do to relay this intricate web of dependencies to the end-user, before mindlessly clicking *Update Now* to get on with the day?
+And *even if* you were to possess the full knowledge of an OS’s history, what can you or any single person, entity or vendor realistically do to relay such complexity to the end-user, before clicking *Update Now* to just get on with their day?

 The reality is, we simply cannot read and parse all our intricate software and hardware dependencies.
 Apart from a cohort of a few apt engineers, you and I are systems illiterate.
-We may have a hunch as to to how our tech ‘talks’ and we might ‘speak’ their (programming) language back to some degree, but most of us are nowhere near able to follow along the more complex conversations technical systems are increasingly having on our behalf.
+We may have a hunch as to to how our tech ‘talks’ and we might ‘speak’ their hard and soft programming to some degree, but most of us are nowhere near able to follow along the more complex conversations our technical systems are increasingly having on our behalf.
-If you are proficient, kudos, but as Thursday’s incident shows, even the most technically proficient in our ranks may not be fluent enough when it comes to the complex grammars of our global software interlocutors.
+If you are proficient, kudos, but as Thursday’s incident shows, even the most technically proficient among us may not be capable enough when it comes to understanding the complex grammars of our latest global software interlocutors.

 ### Give error some room
 We have dedicated whole industries solely focused on foolproofing software.